 In Zumbrota, the musicians are so close the owner's dog brushes their knees when it steps onto the stage to beg for cookie crumbs from the audience.
 But the intimacy doesn't deter musicians — on the contrary.

-When I was there, all 100 folding chairs were filled for the first appearance of Peter Ostroushko, the popular fiddler who has performed in theaters and concert halls across the nation and whose evocative compositions often are used in television series and played by orchestras.
+When I was there, all 100 folding chairs were filled for a concert by the late Peter Ostroushko, the popular fiddler whose evocative compositions have been used in television series and played by orchestras.

 "When I saw he was playing here, I thought, 'Oh, my, Zumbrota's coming up in the world,'" said Karen Brooks of nearby Frontenac.